Glass Casket: History

 They were originally called Gadrel when releasing their first demo To Cherish a Falsity.
 The band formed after several members' previous band Narayan broke up.
-Dustie Waring and Blake Richardson are also members of Between the Buried and Me, and Adam Cody is a member of metal band Wretched and the grindcore band Columns.
+Blake Richardson is also a member of Between the Buried and Me while Dustie Waring is a former member, and Adam Cody is a member of metal band Wretched and the grindcore band Columns.
 Jake Troth, who joined Glass Casket prior to the recording of A Desperate Man's Diary, also played in Columns, but left the band in 2007.

 Guitarist Dustie Waring has stated on Between the Buried and Me's message board that Glass Casket is writing a new record, and were set to be releasing it sometime in 2013, stating it will be more "brutal" than A Desperate Man's Diary.
 In January 2014, Glass Casket announced Wes Hauch (formerly of The Faceless) as their new guitarist.

-On January 17, 2023, Silent Pendulum Records founder and CEO Michael Kadner released a brief video stating that Glass Casket had signed to the label and a new record would be released later year; additionally, Silent Pendulum obtained the rights to We Are Gathered Here Today and Desperate Man's Diary and would be reissuing the albums on vinyl.
-After a decade in development hell, Glass Casket will release their first new material in 17 years; a self-titled EP to be released on June 9, 2023.
+On January 17, 2023, Silent Pendulum Records founder and CEO Michael Kadner released a brief video stating that Glass Casket had signed to the label and a new record would be released later in the year; additionally, Silent Pendulum obtained the rights to We Are Gathered Here Today and Desperate Man's Diary and would be reissuing the albums on vinyl.
+After a decade in development hell, Glass Casket released their first new material in 17 years; a self-titled EP released on June 9, 2023.
 The band released the EP's lead single and their first song in 17 years, "Let Them Go", on March 16, 2023.